bleeding182/bleeding182.github.io/privacy.md

 You can read more about how Google is storing and processing data at: [How Google uses data when you use our partners’ sites or apps](http://www.google.com/policies/privacy/partners/)

+### Disqus

+We use Disqus to enable user engagement on this blog.

+Disqus uses cookies on all blog post pages which make use of the Disqus comment box.
+We do not have control about the cookies Disqus uses to track users, but the information collected is used to analyze your usage behavior and provide the Disqus service.

+You can see [Disqus' Privacy Policy](https://help.disqus.com/customer/en/portal/articles/466259-privacy-policy) for further details which you can also find at the bottom of every comment box.

 ## Sharing your personal information

 We do not sell, trade, or rent users' personal identification information to others.
 We may share generic aggregated demographic information not linked to any personal identification information regarding visitors and users with our business partners, trusted affiliates and advertisers for the purposes outlined above.